Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson2.md

 ### Getting Started
 - Prepare yourself because this next project will be extremely awesome!
-- For the project, we'll be working with an advanced lottery or raffle smart contract.
+- For the project, we'll be working with an `advanced lottery` or `raffle smart contract`.
 This won't just be an exercise in coding, but a chance to learn more about:

 >> * Events;